Title 53.1. Prisons and Other Methods of Correction

 7. Transferring an inmate; however, the contractor may make written recommendations regarding the transfer of an inmate or inmates;

-9. Disciplining inmates in any manner which requires a discretionary application of rules of inmate behavior or a discretionary imposition of a sanction for violations of such rules.
+9. Disciplining inmates in any manner that requires a discretionary application of rules of inmate behavior or a discretionary imposition of a sanction for violations of such rules; and

-The Director shall make, adopt and promulgate regulations governing the following aspects of private management and operation of prison facilities:
+The Director shall make, adopt and promulgate regulations governing the following aspects of private management and operation of prison facilities approved by the General Assembly pursuant to § 53.1-265:

 1. Contingency plans for state operation of a contractor-operated facility in the event of a termination of the contract;